ealva-com/eAlvaBrainz/README.md

 ```
 A companion object is defined which contains the Null Object and a mapping between the class name
 and the fallback NullArea object.
 An extension function defines a Boolean isNullObject val.
 Note
 also the AreaMbid inline class.
-Currently this conversion must be done by the client until adapters
-are written to automate this.
 Since a MusicBrainz identifier (MBID) is just a string, these inline
 classes are meant to differentiate types of MBID to facilitate compile time type checking.

 While this module is not directly dependent upon Kotlin [coroutine][coroutines] libraries, the